 The local authority has created a range of templates for education providers to use in supporting learners with SEND.
 These templates have been designed to grow as a learner's needs grow, and so they fit within each other – a bit like Russian dolls.
 Different learners will have different levels of needs and not everyone needs all of these documents.

-Whilst schools are encouraged to use the new version of the Learner Profile and SEND Support Plan, they may have developed their own version that already has this information within it and works for the individual school in line with their policy and practice.
+Whilst schools are encouraged to use the Learner Profile and SEND Support Plan provided by the local authority, they may have developed their own version that already has this information within it and works for the individual school in line with their policy and practice.

-You can download the templates and guidance notes from the Downloads section on the left.
+You can download the templates and guidance notes from the Downloads section on this page.

 A Learner Profile is an effective way of sharing key information about a child with other people, such as teachers, childminders or support staff.
 It tells people on a single sheet of A4 what their strengths are, what is important to them, and how they can best be supported.
 It helps to ensure that the child’s voice is central to everything.